 |Purpose||Explain to providers of financial capital how value is created over time||Communicate the entity’s broader social and environmental impacts, strategies and goals|

-|Audience||Providers of financial capital and others interested in the organization’s ability to create value||Multi-stakeholder|
+|Audience||Providers of financial capital and others interested in the organisation’s ability to create value||Multi-stakeholder|

 ||Significant impacts in the following performance areas:

 The concept of materiality is context specific.
-So, as well as varying from one organization to the next, information that is material for inclusion in a report will vary according to the purpose of that report.
-In the case of an integrated report, the primary purpose is to explain to providers of financial capital how an organization creates value over time.
-This is different from other types of reports, e.g., the primary purpose of a sustainability report is to explain to a range of stakeholders an organization’s economic, environmental and social impact, and the primary purpose of a financial report is to explain to investors an organization’s financial position and financial performance.
+So, as well as varying from one organisation to the next, information that is material for inclusion in a report will vary according to the purpose of that report.
+In the case of an integrated report, the primary purpose is to explain to providers of financial capital how an organisation creates value over time.
+This is different from other types of reports, e.g., the primary purpose of a sustainability report is to explain to a range of stakeholders an organisation’s economic, environmental and social impact, and the primary purpose of a financial report is to explain to investors an organisation’s financial position and financial performance.
 Clearly, the information that is material to each of these purposes will differ, so too, therefore, does the definition of materiality.
 For more information, see the FAQs on materiality.

-To evaluate how successfully the organization delivers value, it should consider the effects of its outputs and activities on each class of capital.
+To evaluate how successfully the organisation delivers value, it should consider the effects of its outputs and activities on each class of capital.
 We call these effects ‘business model outcomes’ and, when taken in aggregate, they point to a net positive (value is created), net negative (value is eroded) or neutral position (value is preserved).

 For more information, see the FAQs under integrated thinking.

-<IR> Framework reference: Paragraph 1.11
+Integrated Reporting Framework reference: Paragraph 1.11

 Per page 3 of the Statement of Common Principles of Materiality of the Corporate Reporting Dialogue, for all forms of reporting:

 Some, but certainly not all, information identified as material for other report forms will also be material for the integrated report.
-Therefore, as noted on page 10 of the publication Materiality in integrated reporting, issued jointly by the IIRC and the International Federation of Accountants, organizations can improve the efficiency of their reporting process by identifying where existing report strands are mutually supportive.
+Therefore, as noted on page 10 of the publication Materiality in integrated reporting, issued jointly with the International Federation of Accountants, organisations can improve the efficiency of their reporting process by identifying where existing report strands are mutually supportive.
 For instance, integrated reports typically include a summary of financial performance, as reflected in the financial report.
 They also include any ‘sustainability’ matters (such as raw material shortages or climate-related risks) that significantly affect the organization’s ability to create value, particularly if those matters affect the continued availability, quality or affordability of key capitals.
 Ideally, any such matters will connect to explanations and metrics that are consistent with financial, sustainability or other reports.

-<IR> Framework reference: Paragraphs 3.5 and 4.37
+Integrated Reporting Framework reference: Paragraphs 3.5 and 4.37

 The process for determining the content of the integrated report should be consistent with, and ideally embedded in, existing value creation processes (e.g., strategic development, business planning, risk management, governance, stakeholder engagement, business model refinement).
-The reasoning is simple: an integrated report explains how the organization creates value; so, if the integrated report reflects what the organization does – and what it does to create value – then there should be no difference between ‘how to determine which matters to report’ on the one hand, and ‘how to create value’ on the other.
+The reasoning is simple: an integrated report explains how the organisation creates value; so, if the integrated report reflects what the organisation does – and what it does to create value – then there should be no difference between ‘how to determine which matters to report’ on the one hand, and ‘how to create value’ on the other.

 The guidance publication Materiality in integrated reporting, issued jointly by the International Integrated Reporting Council and the International Federation of Accountants, notes that matters relevant to value creation are typically discussed at board meetings.
-Such matters are often addressed in relation to elements of the organization’s value creation process and are likely connected to strategic themes, performance objectives and risk management.
+Such matters are often addressed in relation to elements of the organisation’s value creation process and are likely connected to strategic themes, performance objectives and risk management.
 The publication warns that the process of understanding relevant matters is dynamic, so the current board agenda may not offer a full picture of all relevant matters (p.
 16).

 The short answer is ‘no’.
 The longer answer includes a subtle, but important, distinction: The purpose of the Guiding Principle on stakeholder relationships is not to cater the report’s content to the information needs of all stakeholders.
 Rather, it’s to understand the needs and interests of key stakeholders – as critical drivers of value – and to communicate this understanding.

 Some might choose to carry out a dedicated consultation to inform this aspect of the materiality determination process; however, this approach is unnecessary for those who already engage with stakeholders during the normal course of business.
 Some, for instance, regularly interact with customers and suppliers as part of quality control measures or to inform stakeholder satisfaction scores.
 Others engage with a broad stakeholder base to perform risk assessments or develop strategic plans.
 External consultation might also be done for a specific purpose, such as community engagement to inform plans for a factory extension.
-The more integrated thinking is embedded in the organization, the more likely key stakeholders’ legitimate needs and interests are reflected in normal business activities.
+The more integrated thinking is embedded in the organisation, the more likely key stakeholders’ legitimate needs and interests are reflected in normal business activities.

 Where a stand-alone stakeholder consultation exercise does occur as part of the materiality determination process, its findings should be considered with those surfaced through other engagement mechanisms.
 The stand-alone exercise should not disproportionately affect the content of the integrated report.

-<IR> Framework reference: Paragraphs 3.10, 3.13
+Integrated Reporting Framework reference: Paragraphs 3.10, 3.13

 In integrated reporting, the materiality determination process focuses on value creation over the short, medium and long term.
-The length of each time frame is defined by the organization, with reference to its industry or sector, business and investment cycles, strategies, and key stakeholders’ legitimate needs and interests.
+The length of each time frame is defined by the organisation, with reference to its industry or sector, business and investment cycles, strategies, and key stakeholders’ legitimate needs and interests.
 The nature of its business model outcomes will also influence the time frame considered in the materiality determination process.
 For example, issues affecting natural or social and relationship capitals can be very long term.
 It is helpful to clearly identify, in the integrated report, the time periods considered.